Hiring insights · May 4, 2026 · 5 min read

 2. They can speak insurance fluently

 Insurance is where new RDAs get exposed the most.
-Quoting a wrong copay, mis-coding a procedure, or missing a pre-authorization can cost an office hundreds of dollars per incident.
+Quoting a wrong copay, mis-coding a procedure, or missing a pre-authorization can be a costly mistake for an office.

 The hires who last know: